alexerlandsson/css-fadeshow/README.md

 $fs-fade-color				| Background color behind the images.
 Will be a part of the transitions between images.
 Default `#fff`.
 $fs-prefix					| Set to `false` if you don't want the compiled CSS to include prefixes.
 Default `true`.
 $fs-breakpoint-small		| Set to the desired max-width for smaller screens.
 Default `500px`.
 $fs-prevnextnav-loop		| Set to false to hide the prev button on first slide and the next button on last slide.
 Default true.
-Note that the prev/next buttons still needs to be added in the html markup, even if they are hidden.
 $fs-autoplay-duration		| Set the duration of each slide in autoplay mode.
 Value counts in seconds.
 Default `5`.
 $fs-kenburns-duration		| Set the duration of Ken Burns effect.
 Value counts in seconds.
 Default `5`.
 $fs-kenburns-scale			| Set the zoom of Ken Burns effect.
 Value set in decimal.
 Default `1.05` (5%).